Isfahan: Flora and fauna

 The Damask rose cultivar Rosa 'Ispahan' is named after the city.
 The mole cricket is one of the major pests of plants, especially grass roots.
-By 2023, the city's green space was dying because of a water shortage; where trees need 150 liters, only 0.7 liter of gray recycled water was available.
-There is a program to plant Celtis australis, oak trees.
+By 2023, the city's green space was dying because of a water shortage; while trees need 150 liters, only 0.7 liters of gray recycled water were available.
+There is a program to plant Celtis australis and oak trees.

 Cows endemic to Isfahan became extinct in 2020.
 Wagtails are often seen in farmlands and parks.
 Sheep and rams are symbols of Isfahan.